 Enfante Terrible/Creepy Child: "When I was young and just a bad little kid, my Momma noticed funny things I did, like shooting puppies with a BB gun, I'd poison guppies and when I was done, I'd find a pussy cat and bash it's head, that's when my Momma said..."

 Pet the Dog: When he first meets Seymour, he bullies him a bit, however in two instances he was nice to him in his own depraved way.
 Before knowing who he is, he offers him some Nitrous Oxide, something he doesn't even give his patients.
 When he does know him he acts starstruck and is genuinely amazed that Seymour was able to have a plant as big as Audrey 2.

 What the Hell, Hero?: He has this attitude towards Seymour in the musical.
 Rather than help him get the mask, Seymour decides to let Orin suffocate from the gas.
 This line of dialogue certainly warrants this trope:

 Orin: Hey, Seymour, give me a hand, will ya?

 Crystal, Ronette, and Chiffon

-Played By: Tichina Arnold, Michelle Weeks, and Tisha Campbell-Martin
+Played By: No one in 1960 / Tichina Arnold, Michelle Weeks, and Tisha Campbell-Martin

 Greek Chorus: An interesting example, going back and forth between standing outside the action and commenting on it to the audience, and interacting with the other cast members using no special out-of-character knowledge.
 You can keep track by the costumes; when they're characters the girls wear worn-down clothing appropriate to residents of Skid Row, and when they're a Greek Chorus they've changed into sparkly dresses.